 4 Reasons to Consider Investing in Music Royalties

 Music has been a central part of civilizations for thousands of years.
 Now, you have the opportunity to profit from music even if you don't plan on singing or writing a song.
-These four advantages of investing in music royalties will shed some light on why music royalties can be great investments
+These four advantages of investing in music royalties will shed some light on why music royalties can be great investments.

 Digital Streaming Provides Greater Stability

 Music royalties are more stable now than in the previous generation.
 Digital streaming makes music more accessible to raving fans, and the digital component turns music listening into a habit.
-Fans can tune into their favorite songs during commutes, while working out or performing any activity.
+Fans can tune into their favorite songs during commutes, while working out, or while performing any activity.
 Fans can continue listening to older songs even when they stop playing on the radio.
 This stability translates into reliable cash flow that can grow if the song or album gains momentum.

 Higher Yields

 Yields for any asset are not guaranteed.
 They can fluctuate based on market conditions and other factors, but music royalties tend to have higher yields than what you would find in the S&P 500 and similar asset classes.
 Investors can find 5% to 10% yields by investing in music royalties.
-The yield will fluctuate within the first few years of a song’s release but tend to become more stable over time.
+The yield will fluctuate within the first few years of a song’s release but tends to become more stable over time.

 Potential for Recurring Revenue